As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 As interest and perceived use and value of Bitcoin increases, so too does its value!

-We all want to find investments which will prove to be a long-term success.
+We all want to find investments that will prove to be a long-term success.
 Investing in Bitcoin may lead to success, but as a beginner, it’s best to know exactly what you’re getting into.
 There are no guarantees when it comes to investing!

 This beginner’s guide will show you exactly where to start and how to invest in Bitcoin.